VegaDeftwing/OpGuidesHugoSrc/content/Phil/consumerism.md

 ### Sometimes, they don't even want you to be the customer?

 Jesus.
 Fucking.
 Christ.
 This is beyond evil.
 Now, obviously there are different markets that want different things: There's a legitimate reason that content on Netflix in the US would be primarily in English, and content in Germany primarily in German.
 That's fine.
-What's not fine is that while paying for the same service, two NetFlix users *can't even access* the same content.
+What's not fine is that while paying for the same service, two Netflix users *can't even access* the same content.
 It's one thing to make it more visable, it's a whole different thing to change what's available.
 But hey, at least you can go use a different service, right?

 Well, not always.
 Some software, music, and videos *may not even be available to purchase* depending on your region.
 Or, maybe they *will* be but aren't yet.
 So, your only option if you want to watch that new TV show at the same time as your foreign friend is good ol' piracy.